eraofchaos/eraofchaos.github.io/units/Dragon Golem.md

 ---
 title: "Dragon Golem"
 permalink: /units/Dragon Golem/
-excerpt: "The ultimate invention made with Dwarven technology.
+excerpt: "Units The ultimate invention made with Dwarven technology.
 Each part, the perfect combination of machine and magic, is filled with inexhaustible power."
 unitID: 609
 last_modified_at: 2020-12-01
 lang: en